Before you begin

 If you need help locating your device, playing a sound, displaying a message, or remotely locking or erasing your device, try these steps to get help with Find My iPhone.

-If you're unable to sign in to the Find My iPhone app
+If you can't sign in to Find My iPhone

 - Make sure that you're signing in with the Apple ID that you use with iCloud.

-- Try signing in from your computer: Go to iCloud.com, sign in, and select the Find My iPhone web app.
+- Go to iCloud.com, sign in, and select Find iPhone.

-- On your iOS device, go to Settings > General > Date & Time and make sure that the date and time are correct.
+- Tap Settings > General > Date & Time on your iOS device, then check the date and time.